IBM/maximo-labs/MkDocs/apm_8.7/docs/index.md

 You will:

-* Learn how to setup Watson Studio  with the Maximo Applciation Suite Predict model templates.
+- Learn how to setup and configure Watson Studio with the Maximo Applciation Suite Predict model templates.
-* Understand what models and notebook templates are included with Maximo Health and Predict - Utilities.
+- Understand what models and notebook templates are included with Maximo Health and Predict - Utilities.
-* Install and configure App Connect for use with Maximo Health & Predict - Utilities v8.7.
+- Install and configure App Connect for use with Maximo Health & Predict - Utilities v8.7.
-* Install and configure App Connect Integration server to load asset data into Health and Predict - Utilities.
+- Install and configure App Connect Integration server to load asset data into Health and Predict - Utilities.
+- Create a pump failure Prediction Model using Predict.
+- Create a pump Anomaly Detection Model using Predict.

 Before getting started ensure you have completed the prerequisites.
 [Prerequisites](prereqs.md):